While addiction cannot be overcome by willpower alone, early recovery is a time when willpower comes into play.

-Wherever you are in your recovery journey, I hope my 7 ways to stay motivated in early sobriety has given you tips to help you stay motivated.
-You are so worth it!
+Wherever you are in your recovery journey, we hope these tips help you stay motivated.
+You are worth it!

-Contact us today if you or your loved one are ready to reach out for help.
+Contact us today if you or your loved one is ready to reach out for help.
 We can start you on the road to recovery.